arwinux/frontend-journey/03-intermediate/transactions-panel-static/README.md

 ## 🔧 Customization

-### Adding New Transaction Types
+### Adding New Transactions

-1. Update the `db.json` file with new transaction data
-2. Modify the `setTransactionsTypeStyle()` method in `Ui` class
-3. Add corresponding CSS classes in `components.css`
+1. Edit the `staticTransactions` array in `src/scripts/app.js`
+2. Add new transaction objects with the required fields
+3. The application will automatically update

 ### Styling Modifications

 - Edit `variables.css` for color scheme changes
 - Modify `components.css` for component styling
 - Update `typography.css` for font changes

-### API Configuration

-- Update the base URL in `ProductServices.setupApiClient()`
-- Modify API endpoints as needed
-- Add new filtering parameters

 ## 📱 Browser Support